petergarnaes/Madklub-website/README.md

 * JWT - Smart way to deal with tokens and login sessions for the app.
 * Passport - Authorization middleware, with possible Facebook integration!
 * bcrypt or scrypt - Encryption and salting tool for storing passwords.
+* sequelize - Construct queries in javascript, use promise chaining to easily construct transactions depending on multiple dependent mutations.
+* graphql-sequelize - Can with a given sequelize DB model help you construct your graphql schema and resolve graphql queries into sql queries.

 ### Things to consider